Katelynn MarfousiKM

 Who isn't using AI (and why)

 Generative AI isn't for everyone, and many PR practitioners are holding out for a while.
-Some are doing it to maintain that human-to-human connection that makes PR special, some are doing it for privacy and security reasons, and others simply don't trust those sneaky robots.
-We spoke with a few pros who are taking a more measured approach to AI (for the time being).
+Some are doing it to maintain that human-to-human connection that makes PR special, some are doing it for privacy and security reasons, and others simply don't trust those sneaky robots or to avoid being hacked.

 From the expert: